jasoncaldwell/Covid19-Coronavirus-Resources/README.md

 # Covid19/CoronaVirus Relief Resources

 ## Sorry	for	the	large	wall	of	text	but	figured	it	may	be	useful to someone.
+I am in the process of vlaidating and updating the resources listed below.
+If you would like to contribute, please open a pull request.
+Thanks!

 ### 📱 Apps:
 * **[DownDog Yoga App](https://www.downdogapp.com/)** So that anyone who wants to practice at home can do so, **we are making all of our apps - Down Dog, Yoga for Beginners, HIIT, Barre, and 7 Minute Workout - completely free until May 1st.**